instana/instana-agent-ansible/README.md

 **`instana-agent-dynamic`**

-This blank agent comes bundled with a JDK and is configured to download all neccessary sensors when it starts.
+This blank agent comes bundled with a JDK and is configured to download all necessary sensors when it starts.
 Additionally, it is configured to update its set of sensors on a daily basis.

 **`instana-agent-static`**